CaptainCoderOrg/AdventureQuest-Unity-2021/pages/01-CreatingADieRoller/00-Part1-ModelingADie.md

 In this part, you will create a Die Roller Scene in Unity that allows the user to simulate rolling multi-sided dice.

+When you're finished, you will have a project that looks and acts similar to the demo below:

+{% include demo.html path="/demos/part1/index.html" %}

 ## [Chapter 1: Modeling a Die]

 In this chapter, you will have written a `Die` class which models a multi-sided